HariPrasad243/TestGit/README.md

 # TestGit
-This is the assignment one and assignment two
+This is the assignment one and assignment two for introduction to software